 Photo courtesy of Better Living TV

 And if you are a little bored with the typical breakfast food or looking for brunch potluck ideas, give these a try.
-They won the Grand Prize in the Johnsonville Sausage Recipe Contest.
-They are not only contest winning, they are easy, quick and freeze well.
-They are also the perfect portable 'on the go' breakfast food.
+They won the Grand Prize in the Johnsonville Sausage Recipe Contest using Maple Breakfast Sausages.
+They are not only contest-winning, they are easy, quick, and freeze well.
+They are also the perfect portable, on-the-go breakfast food.

 For this recipe, you'll need the following: